April 14 @ 6:00 pm – 7:30 pm

 In this first session, we’ll discuss:

-• Understanding how this effects presentation, diagnosis, and the link to stereotypes
+- Understanding how this affects presentation, diagnosis, and the link to stereotypes

-This group is intended for those who personally identify with the above.
-This boundary ensures that participants can share openly without explanation or justification.
+*This group is intended for Autistic and neurodivergent folks who identify as women or who connect with experiences of womanhood, inclusive of non-binary and other 2SLGBTQ+ identities and expressions.
+This boundary ensures that participants can share openly without explanation, justification or judgement.

 Tuesday, March 17